NatalyKoren/AdvancedTopics/AT_EX2/submissionFiles/ex2_308446624_307941401/readme.txt

 4. if there is not a fight we will calculate the minimum distance from an unknown piece of the opponent.
 That is because we wish to come near the opponent's flag.

-Flow and knowledge of the auto player:
-We added a file: AutoPlayerFile_playerNum.txt.
-The file contains the board at each stage as known to the auto player.
-Also, the move that the auto player performs is written to that file.